vojtajina/node-mocks/README.md

 ## Why this fork?
-To enable using the same context object for loadFile ing any object
+To enable using absolute path in mock dictionary, even when loadFile 'ed object uses relative paths in require.

 example:
-consider a file structure
+consider a directory structure
 ````
 |___orm
 |     |